POSTED ON Apr 8, 2021 8:00:00 AM / by Real Property Associates

-Hiring a property manager is one of the best ways to protect your Seattle rental properties—but it's not the only protection you need.
 If a renter suffers an injury on your property, you could be liable.
 Without the right business incorporation for your investment properties, a lawsuit could impact your rental income and personal finances.

 That's right.
 Your rental properties are a business!
 They need a legal business entity to protect them from liability claims and other legal issues.
 With the right incorporation, you can also reduce your personal tax liabilities while allowing access to more business tax benefits for your rental properties.

-How can real estate investors know which entity is right for their properties?
+So, how can real estate investors know which entity is right for their properties?
 We've compiled some helpful info with the insights of our expert Seattle property managers!

-Let's Talk About the LLC
+Let's Talk About a Rental Property LLC

 An LLC (Limited Liability Company) is one of the most common entities used for rental property incorporation.
 If you're considering your options, an LLC offers significant protection for real estate investors without many of the requirements that come with an S Corp or other entities.